 MP for Coventry South

 Zarah Sultana is the MP for Coventry South, first elected in 2019.
-She has served on the Business and Trade Committee (2020–2021) and the Science, Innovation and Technology Committee (2020–2022), reflecting an interest in industry and science.
-Representing Your Party, she sits on Parliament’s centre-left spectrum.
+She has served on the Business and Trade Committee and the Science, Innovation and Technology Committee, indicating a focus on science, technology and policy development.
+She sits as a backbench MP for Your Party with a centre-left stance.

 Generated 21 February 2026